badgineer/MP2-ESC/README.md

 * **What’s with the many solder jumpers?**
 We made a few things hardware configurable.
 1) Vsense and Overvoltage Protection optimized for 80 / 100 / 150V power stage, Voltage for peripherals can be set to 5 or 3.3V, Motor Temp vs Brake signal compromise, and of course, changing the wiring to acommodate the bluepill or blackpill pinouts (which vary slightly)

+* **Why do the electrolytic caps have surface pads instead of through hole?**
+Through hole pads imply a lead through the hole, sticking out on the other side, and preventing the FETs sitting flush against the PCB.

 * **Can you assemble it for me?**
 You can get the SMD side pre-assembled at jlcpcb (at the time of design all parts were in stock for jlcpcb SMT service).
 So you’ll only need to solder the through-hole parts and the modules.
 Currently there is no plan on selling any assembled PCBs.